jiaqi-pro/Depression-detection-Graph/README.md

 #### Stage One: Training the MTB-DFE Model

-This stage focuses on training the Multi-scale Temporal Behavioral Feature Extraction - Depression Feature Enhancement (MTB-DFE) model, which captures and enhances short-term depression behavioral features from each given video.

-Assuming we have $M$ videos, we extract a variable number of thin slices, denoted as $I$, from each video through data processing.
+This stage focuses on training the Multi-scale Temporal Behavioral Feature Extraction - Depression Feature Enhancement (MTB-DFE) model of our approach.
+Given $M$ videos of varying lengths, we extract a variable number of thin slices, denoted as $I$, from each video through data processing.
 These slices for each video $m$, where $m = (1, 2, \ldots, M)$, are represented by $(S_1, S_2, \ldots, S_I)$.
 It is important to note that the number of slices $I$ varies among the videos, due to differences in the lengths of the videos.Each training iteration then processes batches of $N$ video clips.

 ****1. Input and Feature Extraction****
 - *Video Frame Sequence to MTB*: Video clips $S_n, n= (1,...,N)$ are inputted into the MTB during the training iteration, yielding multi-scale spatio-temporal behavioral features $[f^{\text{MTB}}_1, f^{\text{MTB}}_2,..., f^{\text{MTB}}_k]$ for each sequence $S_n$.
 The dimensions of the MTB features are represented as $[N, k, J]$, where $J$ denotes the size of each feature $f^{\text{MTB}}_k$.